Lexus says it is evaluating partnership with Weinstein Co

-(Reuters) - Toyota Motor Corp’s (7203.T) Lexus unit said on Tuesday it is evaluating its partnership with film and TV production firm The Weinstein Company after allegations that co-founder Harvey Weinstein sexually harassed or assaulted a number of women.
+Oct 17 (Reuters) - Toyota Motor Corp’s Lexus unit said on Tuesday it is evaluating its partnership with film and TV production firm The Weinstein Company after allegations that co-founder Harvey Weinstein sexually harassed or assaulted a number of women.

 Lexus, Toyota’s luxury brand, is a sponsor of reality TV show “Project Runway,” which has been produced by Weinstein Co.